slab/parchment/README.md

 ## Attributors

-Attributors the other more lightway way to represent formats.
+Attributors are the alternative, more lightweight, way to represent formats.
 Their DOM counterpart is an [Attribute](https://www.w3.org/TR/html5/syntax.html#attributes-0).
+Like a DOM attribute's relationship to a node, Attributors are meant to be belong to Blots.
+Calling `formats()` on an [Inline](#inline-blot) or [Block](#block-blot) blot will return both the format of the corresponding DOM node represents (if any) and the formats the DOM node's attributes represent (if any).

+Attributors have the following interface:

 ```js
 class Attributor {